Digital Marketing AI and Us: With Real Results

 Answer:

-Start with a small stack: a text generator (GPT-4 / Jasper), an SEO+content optimizer (Surfer/Surfer-like), a creative video/image assistant (Canva AI / Synthesia), and an automation platform (Zapier / Gumloop).
+Start with a small stack: a text generator (GPT-4 / Jasper), an SEO + content optimizer (Surfer SEO / Clearscope), a creative assistant (Canva AI / Synthesia), and an automation platform (Zapier / HubSpot).

-• Quick stack: content AI, SEO tool, ad optimizer, automation.
+• Quick stack: content AI, SEO tool, ad optimizer, automation platform.

 Deep explanation: